Quadratic form: Real quadratic forms

 where the associated symmetric matrix is diagonal.
 Moreover, the coefficients λ_{1}, λ_{2}, ..., λ_{n} are determined uniquely up to a permutation.

-If the change of variables is given by an invertible matrix, that is not necessarily orthogonal, one can suppose that all coefficients λ_{i} are 0, 1, or −1.
-Sylvester's law of inertia states that the numbers of each 1 and −1 are invariants of the quadratic form, in the sense that any other diagonalization will contain the same number of each.
-The signature of the quadratic form is the triple (n_{0}, n_{+}, n_{−}), where n0 is the number of 0s and n± is the number of ±1s.
+If the change of variables is given by an invertible matrix that is not necessarily orthogonal, one can suppose that all coefficients λ_{i} are 0, 1, or −1.
+Sylvester's law of inertia states that the numbers of each 0, 1, and −1 are invariants of the quadratic form, in the sense that any other diagonalization will contain the same number of each.
+The signature of the quadratic form is the triple (n_{0}, n_{+}, n_{−}), where these components count the number of 0s, number of 1s, and the number of −1s, respectively.
 Sylvester's law of inertia shows that this is a well-defined quantity attached to the quadratic form.